Tharindu-Dasantha/Interview-Question-Bank/Level_0/README.md

 Check if Vowel: Write a program that takes a character as input and determines if it's a vowel (a, e, i, o, u).

-Positive, Negative or Zero: Write a program that takes an integer as input and determines if it's positive, negative, or zero.
+Positive, Negative or Zero: Write a program that takes an integer as input and determines if it's positive, negative, or zero. ----- jul 15th

 Area of a Rectangle: Write a program that takes two integers as input (length and width) and outputs the area of a rectangle.